heyyyjiaming/DSS5104-MolecularPropertiesGNN/README.md

 ### 2. Graph Neural Network
 * GCN
 * D-MPNN
-* RNN <br>
+* RNN
-<b> In this project, we also explored enhanced versions of the base model to further improve its discriminative capability beyond just AUC performance.<b>
 <br>
+<b>In this project, we also explored enhanced versions of the base model to further improve its discriminative capability beyond just AUC performance.<b>

 ## Comaprisons
 | Model                      | Average AUC |